 How and When are Programme/UCAS Codes Allocated?

 Following approval by the Programme Approval Committee, all programmes will be allocated a University programme and route code and will, and where necessary a UCAS code.
-This process is managed by Academic Services and Admissions, and should not require input from the College/Schools.
+This process is managed by Academic Services and Admissions, and should not require input from the Faculties/Schools.
 If you experience any delays or challenges, please contact Academic Quality Services.

 Guidance for PAC MembersHow can I Become a Member of the Programme Approval Committee?